Defending yourself

 John 18:10 Simon Peter then, having a sword, drew it and struck the high priest’s slave, and cut off his right ear; and the slave’s name was Malchus.

-If we were not to defend ourselves, then why were the disciples armed?
+If we are not to defend ourselves, then why were the disciples armed?
 They were waking with Jesus.
 Jesus knew they carried swords, surely he would have said something if he didn’t want them to have weapons to protect themselves.

 Here is another view of John 18:10.
 Before the sword was drawn, Jesus was asked if they should defend themselves…

-49 When those who were around Him saw what was going to happen, they said, “Lord, shall we strike with the sword?
+Luke 22:49 When those who were around Him saw what was going to happen, they said, “Lord, shall we strike with the sword?

 Jesus did not answer “No!”; he did not stop what was about to happen.
 He allowed what came next;

-50 And one of them struck the slave of the high priest and cut off his right ear.
+Luke 22:50 And one of them struck the slave of the high priest and cut off his right ear.

 It was after this incident, according to John, that Jesus stopped the violence, not by condemning it, but just by stating that what was done was enough.

-51 But Jesus answered and said, “Stop!
+Luke 22:51 But Jesus answered and said, “Stop!
 No more of this.”
 And He touched his ear and healed him.

 Jesus could have said “no” before any of this happened.
 I believe this is significant, showing that defense is allowed.
 Even after the ear was cut off, he said “no more of this”, he could have said “none of this”.
 He could have condemned it after it happened.
 This shows that Jesus is in agreement with what had happened.
-The reason the self defense had to stop in this circumstance is because Jesus had to be taken, to accomplish what he came here for.
+The reason the self defense had to stop in this circumstance is because Jesus had to be taken away in order to accomplish what he came here for.
 But before he was taken away, he wanted everyone to see, that they had the right, the means and ability to defend themselves, yet he chose to go peacefully.

-So Jesus said to Peter, “Put the sword into the sheath; the cup which the Father has given Me, shall I not drink it?”
+John 18:11 (KJV) So Jesus said to Peter, “Put the sword into the sheath; the cup which the Father has given Me, shall I not drink it?